ceedee666/modern-abap-curriculum/docs/transactional_app.md

 ```

 With this behavior definition the app should no be working as expected.
 The following figure details
-the elements comprising the rating app.
+the elements comprising the rating app so far.
+In the next unit additional behaviour is added to the app.

 ![Components of a Managed Transaction App](./imgs/transactional_app/rap_components_managed.drawio.png)